How Ozempic Works: GLP-1 Receptor Agonism, Blood Glucose Control, and Appetite Regulation

 Versus metformin:

-Ozempic and metformin target different pathways and are commonly combined.
-NICE NG 28 recommends metformin as first-line, with GLP-1 agonists as an option when additional control is needed.
+Ozempic and metformin work on different pathways, so they are often used together.
+NICE NG 28 advises metformin first, with GLP-1 agonists as an option when you need more control.

 Versus sulfonylureas (gliclazide, glimepiride):